EB-2/EB-3 Employment Based Green Card with PERM Labor Certification

 Frequently Asked Questions

-What is the purpose of recruitment?
+What is the PERM recruitment process?

 What is the visa bulletin?

-Do I still need H-1B after I140 is approved?
+Do I still need H-1B after I-140 is approved?